Building a Personal Website - Part 1: Using Lume

 layout: blog_article.html.vto

-Looking at the article in the browser:
+Now, looking at the article in the browser, we get this:

 Conclusion